jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ### Process Outline

 1. Create scripts to

-a.
-Delete old, stale tentacles
-b.
-Push the latest

-1. Create scripts to
-a.
-Delete old, stale tentacles
+	1. Delete old, stale tentacles
-b.
-Push the latest Octopus Deployment to the new tentacle
+    2. push the latest Octopus Deployment to the new tentacle
 2. Create an AWS Launch Configuration which
-	a.
-Spins up a new instance
+	1. Spins up a new instance
-    b.
-Pulls in all needed scripts and executables
+    2. Pulls in all needed scripts (from above) and executables
-	c.
-Assigns the new tentacle to multiple environments (more on this later)
+    3. Assigns the new tentacles to multiple environments (more on this later)
-    d.
-Assigns the new tentacle to multiple roles (more on this later)
+    4. Assigns the new tentacle to multiple roles (more on this later)

 ### What this post is NOT about.

 1. Setting up Autoscaling in AWS